You are here

 Culture discussed at the 9th World Urban Forum

-In this context, United Cities and Local Governments (UCLG), together with the Global Taskforce of Local and Regional Governments, are organising the World Assembly of Local and Regional Governments on 8 February, 11am-2:30pm in Kuala Lumpur in order to discuss progress and follow-up on the implementation of the global goals and the New Urban Agenda from the perspective of proximity.
+In this context, United Cities and Local Governments (UCLG), together with the Global Taskforce of Local and Regional Governments, organised the World Assembly of Local and Regional Governments on 8 February, 11am-2:30pm in Kuala Lumpur in order to discuss progress and follow-up on the implementation of the global goals and the New Urban Agenda from the perspective of proximity.

 - Side Event ‘Revitalising Cities Through Conservation’, organised by the Aga Khan Trust for Culture, 8 February, 5-6pm